Skip to content

 • Q: May I take a loan against my 403b and 457b assets?

 A: Yes, loans may be made under the IRS Safe Harbor provisions for hardship or to purchase a primary residence.
 You may have only one outstanding loan at a time.
-For more information, contact your assigned Lincoln Financial Group building representative .
+For more information, contact your retirement representative: Lincoln Financial Group representative .

 • Q: Can the amount of contribution be changed or canceled?